The Butterfly Effect 2: Plot

 After deliberately spilling a drink on Dave to distract him, he finds the paperwork for the crucial deal.
 Nick then returns to the present in a new version of reality.
-In this reality, Nick is the vice-president of the company, but he and Julie have split up and he is living the bachelor lifestyle.
-Also, Trevor and Nick end up on the wrong side of a shady investor; the company is broken due to failed deals and the investor, infuriated by a lack of results, kills Trevor who borrowed money from him.
-In the course of trying to escape a similar fate, Nick runs into Julie just as one of the investor's armed henchmen tries to shoot him but shoots her instead.
+In this reality, Nick is the vice-president of the company, but he and Julie have split up, and he is living the bachelor lifestyle.
+Also, Trevor and Nick end up on the wrong side of a shady investor; the company is in ruins after failed deals, and the investor, infuriated by the lack of results, kills Trevor, who had borrowed money from him.
+In the course of trying to escape a similar fate, Nick runs into Julie just as one of the investor's armed henchmen tries to shoot him, but shoots her instead.
 Nick is rendered unconscious before he can go back in time once again.
 He awakes in the bedroom of the investor's sadistic business partner and accidentally kills him while struggling to escape.
 Nick confesses everything to his mother, who tells him that he cannot "control everything".
-She says his father also tried to control things (implying in the process that his father had the same ability previous to Nick) but ultimately committed suicide.
+She says his father also tried to control things (implying in the process that his father had the same ability as Nick), but ultimately committed suicide.

-Nick transports himself to the scene from the start of the movie, hoping to finally fix everything by breaking up with Julie.
+Nick travels to the scene at the start of the movie, hoping to finally fix everything by breaking up with Julie.
 He did not anticipate how upset she would be, nor that she would confess to being pregnant and speed away in his car.
-Fearing a similar accident as the original, Nick speeds after her, but while avoiding an oncoming car, he opts to save Julie rather than himself by driving off the road and over a cliff.
+Fearing a repeat of the original accident, Nick speeds after her, but, while avoiding an oncoming car, he opts to save Julie rather than himself by driving off the road and over a cliff.

-One year later, Julie lives in New York City with her son, Nick Jr., who seems to have the same affliction as his father.
+One year later, Julie lives in NYC with her son, Nick Jr., who seems to have the same affliction as his father.